-In this video, I will go through a great stability ball exercise that is excellent at helping when it comes to rehabbing the hip and preventing injuries when it relates the hip.
-We are talking about improving the hip stability by putting a little bit of a tweak on the traditional stability ball wall squat.
+In this video, I will go through a great stability ball exercise that is excellent for helping rehab the hip and preventing hip injuries.
+We are working on improving the hip stability by slightly tweaking the traditional stability ball wall squat.

 CLICK HERE to watch the YouTube video.

 Traditional Stability Ball Wall Squat

-With the traditional stability ball wall squat, you got the stability ball and you are putting in your lower back pelvis area.
-You can have your hands in your hips to help have balance.
-You have a nice straight line, you will bring the feet on the front a bit and you’ve got the legs that are both hip with apart.
-And then you are going in into that squat position.
-You squat down ideally thighs parallel and coming back up.
-So it has ankle movement, knee movement and hip movement.
-A little bit of hip movement forward and the torso coming forward.
-That is called the traditional stability ball wall squat.
+With the traditional stability ball wall squat, you place the stability ball between the wall and your lower back pelvis area.
+You can put your hands on your hips to help provide balance.
+Bring your feet slightly out front and hip-width apart.
+Squat down and raise back up, using ankle movement, knee movement and hip movement.
+Aim to keep your knees behind your toes.
+This is the traditional stability ball wall squat.

-We can progress that to make it more challenging by doing a Single Leg Stability Ball Wall Squat.
-I find the traditional wall squat tends to be easy but if we go to single leg, it is a lot more challenging.
-So it’s not like twice as hard, it’s like three or four times harder.
-But it really challenges the whole leg and it really challenges the hip, so it works on the stability in the hip and also really works on strengthening the hip especially the glutes and the hamstrings.
+Make this exercise more challenging by doing a Single Leg Stability Ball Wall Squat.
+It really challenges the whole leg and hip, working on the stability in the hip and also really working on strengthening the muscles around the hip, especially the glutes and the hamstrings.